aantron/ocaml.org/data/planet/ocamlpro/new-opam-features-opam-install-dir.md

 <h1>Comments</h1>
 <p>Hez Carty (4 May 2017 at 21 h 30 min):</p>
 <blockquote>
-<p>Would a command like &ldquo;opam init $DIR&rdquo; and &ldquo;opam init $DIR &ndash;deps-only&rdquo; work for an auto-intialization interface?
-Ideally creating the equivalent to a bare .opam/ using $DIR as $OPAMROOT + install a local switch + &ldquo;opam install .&rdquo; (with &ndash;deps-only if specified) under the newly created switch.</p>
+<p>Would a command like “opam init $DIR” and “opam init $DIR –deps-only” work for an auto-intialization interface?
+Ideally creating the equivalent to a bare .opam/ using $DIR as $OPAMROOT + install a local switch + “opam install .” (with –deps-only if specified) under the newly created switch.</p>
 </blockquote>
 <p>Louis Gesbert (5 May 2017 at 7 h 50 min):</p>
 <blockquote>
-<p><code>opam init DIR</code> is currently used and means &ldquo;use DIR as your initial, default package repository&rdquo;.
+<p><code>opam init DIR</code> is currently used and means “use DIR as your initial, default package repository”.
 Overloading <code>opam init</code> sounds like a good approach though, esp. since the default of the command is already to create an initial switch.
-But a new flag, e.g. <code>opam init &ndash;here</code>, could be used to mean: do <code>opam init &ndash;bare</code> (it&rsquo;s idempotent), <code>opam switch create .</code> and then <code>opam install .</code>.</p>
+But a new flag, e.g. <code>opam init –here</code>, could be used to mean: do <code>opam init –bare</code> (it’s idempotent), <code>opam switch create .</code> and then <code>opam install .</code>.</p>
-<p>The issue that remains is inherent to compound commands: we would have to port e.g. the <code>&ndash;deps-only</code> option to <code>opam init</code>, making the interface and doc heavier, and it would only make sense in this specific use-case ; either that or limit the expressivity of the compound command, requiring people to fallback to the individual ones when they need some more specific features.</p>
+<p>The issue that remains is inherent to compound commands: we would have to port e.g. the <code>–deps-only</code> option to <code>opam init</code>, making the interface and doc heavier, and it would only make sense in this specific use-case ; either that or limit the expressivity of the compound command, requiring people to fallback to the individual ones when they need some more specific features.</p>
 </blockquote>